geolffreym/Syrup/readme/ABOUT.md

 Renders the model into a form suitable for interaction, typically a user interface element.

 In Syrup the views are locate in the folder "app/controller/{view_name}/{file}.js".
-The views are handled by the "controller", are based on [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling), and are an interface between the template and the controller.
+The views are handled by the "controller", and are an interface between the template and the controller.

 Models
 ------